“My people, I am going to open your graves and bring you up from them; I will bring you back to the Land of Israel.…” (Ezekiel 37:12–14)

 Ariel Silver: Olim (Immigrant)

-Thirty-eight-year-old Ariel Silver, a Jewish Believer in Yeshua (Jesus) arrived here from the United States in 2012 and said adjusting to Israel was relatively easy.
+Thirty-eight-year-old Ariel Silver, a Jewish Believer in Yeshua (Jesus) who emigrated to Israel from the United States, said adjusting to Israel was fairly easy.

 “What makes it worth it is that as a stranger, I’m welcome here,” he said.
 “In the States, I was a puzzle piece that never quite fit in the right way; I was always a little bit jagged.
 Here, I’m like the puzzle piece that fits snug on all sides.”